scottshambaugh/monaco/docs/source/processing_methods.md

 ### Distributed Cloud Compute Clusters

 Using cloud compute with Dask can be accomplished by overwriting a sim's `client` and `cluster` attributes.
-The below setup builds on [the example from the dask documentation](https://docs.dask.org/en/latest/deploying.html), and will require you to first set up an account with Coiled, connected to AWS or some other cloud compute provider.
+The below setup builds on [the Coiled example from the dask documentation](https://docs.dask.org/en/latest/deploying.html), and will require you to first set up an account with Coiled, connected to AWS or some other cloud compute provider.

+Note that network bandwidth might be the bottleneck for computations that don't live on your local machine.
+Setting the `keepsiminput=False` and `keepsimrawoutput=False` flags for your sim can drastically reduce the data volume depending on your situation.

 ```python
 import coiled